 No raw flour:

-What Alternatives can I use for Edible Cookie Dough
+What Alternatives can I use for Edible chocolate chip Cookie Dough?

 I also love using almond butter or cashew butter.
-The smooth kind of almond butter give this healthy cookie dough a nice gooey texture and nutty flavor.
+The smooth kind of almond butter gives this healthy cookie dough a nice gooey texture and nutty flavor.

 How to Store No Bake Chocolate Chip Cookie Dough

-Since I like it extra gooey and smooth, I always make it board line melty.
+Since I like it extra gooey and smooth, I always make it borderline melty.
 So I prefer storing them in the freezer.
 It only takes a couple of minutes before the cookie dough layer starts to soften up when you take them out of the freezer.

 If storing in the fridge, they will last about 4 – 5 days.
-Enjoy right away after you take them out in room temperature.
+Enjoy right away after you take them out at room temperature.

 Last but not least, scroll down to check out this easy and delicious recipe.
 You will love how gooey and nutty these edible cookie dough bars are.
 Even better?
 You won’t believe it is healthy, Vegan, Keto, and Paleo-friendly.